euclid3/dev_extras/README.rst

 ------------------------

 cocos.euclid has a different implementation for Matrix3 determinant and inverse.
-Benmarching shows that the cocos version is a bit faster.
+Benchmarking shows that the cocos version is a bit faster.
 As an aside, in those opers py3.3 is noticeably slower than py2.6, around a 40% slower Linked to https://github.com/euclid3/euclid3/issues/5